Enger Park gardens and peace bell, Duluth, Minnesota

 But don’t just climb the tower and leave.

-Instead, take a hint from the stone markers along the parking lot and explore the gardens below the tower.
+Instead, take a hint from the flowers blooming around the parking lot and explore the gardens below the tower.

 stone that has "parking" carved on it with red/orange day lilies